Our commitment to keeping you safe

 - When checking in bags, please try and use the self-service drops where possible

-- Security checks may take longer than normal, so leave a little earlier than you usually would to make sure you arrive at the airport with plenty of time
+- Social distancing means that check in, security checks and boarding the aircraft may take longer than normal, so leave earlier than you usually would to make sure you arrive at the airport with plenty of time

 - Maintain social distancing rules in all areas of the airport – these will be the same as in other public places